 Deciding to become a nurse is a major commitment of time and money, whether you decide to attend a traditional program or a nursing school with content delivered online.
-Nursing school has a reputation for being tough, and for good reason.
-Nurses are on the front lines of patient care, and they have to be ready to deal with the stress that comes with it.
+Nursing school has a reputation for being tough, for good reason.
+Nurses are on the front lines of patient care, and they have to be ready to deal with the stress and challenges common to nursing jobs and environments.

 First, ask yourself if nursing is really the right career for you.
-Here are some questions to consider before enrolling in a BSN program.
+Here are some questions to consider before enrolling in a Bachelor of Science in Nursing (BSN) program.

 - Are you comfortable in hospitals and other healthcare environments?